section-engineering-education/engineering-education/content/articles/a-look-at-c#-coding-conventions/index.md

 There are a few naming conventions that should be followed while writing C# code.
 All information about public elements applies as well to protected and protected internal elements in the following scenarios, which are all supposed to be visible to external callers.

+### Naming conventions
-### Pascal's case
+#### Pascal's case
-In the Pascal case, every first letter of every word is capitalized as displayed in the example below.
+In the Pascal case, the first letter of every word is capitalized as displayed in the example below.
 One can use the Pascal case for identifiers with three or more characters.

 When naming a class, record, or struct, use pascal casing ("PascalCasing").